whz1076140740/Intro-NLP---Final-Project--Booking-Reviews-Sentiment-Analysis/README.md

 # Intro NLP - Final Project: Booking Attractions Reviews - Sentiment Analysis

-## We Scraping on Booking attraction sections, from 2023 Jan to 2024 Jan
+## We Scraping on Booking attraction sections, from 2021 Jan to 2024 March
  ### Method:
  ### 1. Scraping
  #### We scraped for 4 similar cities but different in 2 high, low seasonal cities, 2 popular, non-popular cities